Remy8903/Last-Night-In-CS/README.md

 ## Features
 * Colorfull Text-Based Gameplay
-  *Experiences an horror and immersive text-based adventure game that focuses on decision-making and strorytelling.Rich of     descriptive text and diaglogues
+ *Experiences an horror and immersive text-based adventure game that focuses on decision-making and strorytelling.Rich of        descriptive text and diaglogue.
 ## How to play ?

 ## Object Oriented